-The metal pieces which mark the push-function stress the sharp and timeless lines of the design
+The metal pieces that mark the push-function highlight the sharp and timeless lines of the design

-The kitchen is available in two versions with different options for combining elements: One is made from oak veneer with a beautiful band of copper, while the other is spray painted white with a metal band in the same color.
-The interchanging warm and cold colors do not merely add to each other in aesthetic quality – they also supply a more pragmatic function: The different bands indicate where you should press the kitchen doors to open them, while also protecting the surface from the wear of everyday use.
-The metal bands endure a harsher form of cleaning, and after some time the different precious materials will develop a patina that adds a unique feature to your kitchen.
+The kitchen is available in two versions with different options for combining elements: One is made from oak veneer with a beautiful band of copper, while the other is spray painted white with a metal band in the same colour.
+The interchange of warm and cold colours does not merely add to the aesthetic quality – it also provides a more pragmatic function: The different bands indicate where you should press the kitchen doors to open them, while also protecting the surface from the wear of everyday use.
+The metal bands can endure a harsher form of cleaning, and after some time the different precious materials will develop a patina that adds a unique feature to your kitchen.

-HLA’s design combines the soft wood and the hard metal.
-Drawer fronts and cabinet doors are available in two designs: One spray-painted white with a metal band painted in the same color, the other in oak veneer with a band of copper strip.
-The color and surface of the untreated copper change over time and develops its own unique character.
+HLA’s design combines soft wood and hard metal.
+Drawer fronts and cabinet doors are available in two designs: One spray-painted white with a metal band painted in the same colour, the other in oak veneer with a band of copper strip.
+The colour and surface of the untreated copper change over time and it develops its own unique character.

-Fronts and doors have the same design: A 120 mm wide metal band along the side.
+Fronts and doors are designed the same way – with a 120 mm wide metal band along the side.

 Both fronts and doors have a thickness of 19 mm.
 The glued metal band is 0.8 mm.

-HLA recommend a 19 mm worktop in oak veneer for both kitchens.
-Veneered oak is a 2 mm glued, wax-coated veneer.
-The price of your worktop depends on the size, cuts and if you need a sink etc. – therefore we prefer a hand drawing and exact specification of your wishes before we give you a price.
+HLA recommends a 20 mm countertop in solid oak for both kitchens.
+The price of your countertop depends on the size, number of cuts and whether you need a sink etc. – therefore we prefer a hand drawing and exact specification of your needs before we give you a price.

-HLA suggest using cover panels in the same material as the surface of the drawer fronts and cabinet doors.
-The plinth look its best in the same material as the metal on the fronts – copper or stainless steel.
+HLA suggests using cover panels in the same material as the surface of the drawer fronts and cabinet doors.
+The plinth looks its best in the same material as the metal on the fronts – copper or stainless steel.